ififfy/flipflip/docs/effects.md

 * Choose zoom on/off.
 Control start/end scale.
 * Choose move horizontally left/right (or none).
 Control distance (%).
 * Choose move vertically up/down (or none).
 Control distance (%).
-* Choose to zoom/move for a constant duration (ms), random, or in a wave.
+* Choose to zoom/move for a constant duration (ms), random, in a wave, or with the scene

 <details>
   <summary>Show Example</summary>